Frequently asked questions

 No. Documents are not required to begin using LLCR.
 The platform is designed so that landlords can enter key compliance dates and information first, and add supporting documentation at any point thereafter.

 LLCR sends email reminders automatically as compliance items approach their expiry dates.
-Reminders are sent at 90 days, 60 days, and 30 days before expiry, and again at the point of expiry.
+Reminders are sent at 30 days and 7 days before a certificate expires, and again when a breach occurs.
 Pro plan subscribers also receive Telegram notifications via the LLCRAvaBot, as well as access to an in-app alerts centre.

 Ava is the in-platform compliance assistant.
 She helps landlords navigate the platform and answer general questions about compliance items, what different certificates mean, and what steps are typically involved.
 Ava is available on both Starter (50 messages/month) and Pro (unlimited).
 Ava does not provide legal advice.